-Grieving the death of your Pet; Giving them a Good End of Life
+Grieving the Death of your Treasured Pet; Giving them a Good End of Life

 This content is applicable for any type of human-animal bond, for the sake of simplicity and ease, the word dog will be used symbolically for all animals.